Danielle Maged: StubHub!

 Maged was appointed to the Global Head of Business Development & Partnerships on the Executive Team for StubHub!, the world's largest online ticket marketplace, in 2004.
 She is responsible for the "strategy, negotiation and implementation of all domestic and international partnerships for the company", and under Maged the company's partnerships have grown from around 10 to over 100 partnerships.
 She has been cited as a "key part of the company’s growth from disruptive start-up to widely known consumer brand."
 After being appointed to her position, Maged began forming StubHub's earliest agreements with NFL teams, establishing the secondary ticketing sponsorship category.
 After becoming a full-time employee of the company in 2006, Maged formed an agreement with MLB Advanced Media, which has since been renewed.
-With StubHub, Maged has also overseen agreements with AEG, Apple, inc., the O2, the Staples Center, the LA Kings, 28 Major League Baseball clubs, the Washington Redskins, the Premier League Football teams Tottenham Hotspur, Everton and Sunderland, and universities such as the University of Texas, University of North Carolina, and University of Michigan, and many more.
+With StubHub, Maged has also overseen agreements with AEG, Apple, inc., the O2, the Staples Center, the Los Angeles Kings, 28 Major League Baseball clubs, the Washington Redskins, the Premier League Football teams Tottenham Hotspur, Everton and Sunderland, and universities such as the University of Texas, University of North Carolina, and University of Michigan, and many more.
 Under Maged, in June 2013, StubHub became world's first ticketing company to sign a naming rights deal when the Home Depot Center in Carson, California, home ground of the Major League Soccer teams LA Galaxy and Chivas USA became "StubHub Center".
 Maged cites the 2013 agreement with AEG Global, one of the world's largest owners and operators of sports and entertainment venues and live event promoters, as the "exclamation point on the efforts we’ve made over the last 10 years to basically weave ourselves into the fabric of the sports and entertainment industry."
 She considers the UK to now be the "launching pad" for the company and is actively seeking agreements for StubHub! in the UK and Europe, particularly in English football, which she states is a "very high interest" for the company.